nccshecodes/shecodes-2020/README.md

 ## SheCodes 2020

-I'm focussing this year on learning about accessibility (thanks to W3C and EdX), web performance ([courtesy of smashing magazine and Harry Roberts](https://smashingconf.com/online-workshops/workshops/harry-roberts)), and eleventy ([thanks Andy Bell!](https://piccalil.li/course/learn-eleventy-from-scratch/)), setting out with basic or zero knowledge on each subject beforehand.
+I'm focussing this year on learning about accessibility ([thanks to W3C and EdX](https://www.edx.org/course/web-accessibility-introduction)), web performance ([courtesy of smashing magazine and Harry Roberts](https://smashingconf.com/online-workshops/workshops/harry-roberts)), and eleventy ([thanks Andy Bell!](https://piccalil.li/course/learn-eleventy-from-scratch/)), setting out with basic or zero knowledge on each subject beforehand.

-This project is a complete overhaul of my existing personal website built in wordpress.
+This project is a complete overhaul of my existing personal website built in Wordpress.
 There's lots of features not being used, a CMS is definitely overkill for what I need and I'm tired of chasing updates to keep the site locked down and secure.
-I have woken up one morning to find my content gone and a message from the hackers left in its place.
-So this is a perfect candidate to improve security, turn theory into practice and keep learning.
+Intention is to improve security, up my accessibility game and start thinking about performance.

 ## Project config